igoramadas/expresser/README.md

 ### Why Expresser?

-The idea of Expresser is to aggregate common modules and utilities into a single package, making it damn easy to start and streamline your Node.js application.
+The idea of Expresser is to aggregate common modules and utilities into a single package, making it damn easy to start and streamline your new Node.js application.
 Developed with CoffeeScript v2, it has full support for all the new features of ES6, including async / await.

+### Use Expresser if...

+* You're new to Node.js web apps
+* You're familiar with Express.js
+* You want to use a similar codebase on your Node.js apps

-### Settings
+### Look elsewhere if...

-Settings for the app and all modules are loaded by the `settings.coffee` module.
-If you wish to customize any of these settings, please create a `settings.json` file on the root of your app folder with the specific keys and values.
-For more info please head to https://github.com/igoramadas/expresser/blob/master/docs/settings.md.
+* You hate CoffeeScript
+* You hate Express.js
+* You need ultimate performance and as little overhead as possible (in this case you should not be using many external packages anyways)

 ### Example app